"Magic! It is not... an exact science."

 - For just about any RPG that uses magic, it's considered traditional to have a long and varied list of the various misfires that can occur when a spellcaster rolls poorly.
 Hilarity Ensues.

-- In the notorious RPG F.A.T.A.L. it is actually possibly to cause a magical misfire that destroys the entire world.
+- In the notorious RPG FATAL it is actually possibly to cause a magical misfire that destroys the entire world by accidentally casting the spell list's world-destroying spell.
+And nothing of value is lost.

 - Happens in the Wizardry series-all spellcasters barring those who use the alchemy spellbook have a skill called Oratory, representing the character's ability to correctly speak magical incantations.
 Until this skill is built up, spells have a chance of fizzling or backfiring on the party, and errant backfires have destroyed many a party.
 Alchemists and those who use their spellbook (rangers and ninjas) are fortunately exempt from this, but if they do change to another type of spellcaster, they have to then learn Oratory or their spells will fizzle and backfire.